 What is OAS Canada

-The OAS pension is one of the three main pillars of Canada’s retirement income plan.
-The other two are the Canada Pension Plan (CPP) and the Employment Pensions Plan or your Individual Retirement Savings.
+The OAS is among the three main retirement income plans in Canada.
+The other two are the Canada Pension Plan (CPP) and the Employment Pensions Plan or Individual Retirement Savings.

 If you earn too much income, you can get some or all of your OAS clawed back.
 Learn how to avoid the OAS clawback here.